Alexa Warden - GWCS CO-FOUNDER & Director

 Ms. Warden was born into an educational community: her parents were teachers and administrators at the McLaren School in upstate New York, where one of her passions was early evident (her first word was "Doggie").
 She grew up in northern Virginia and attended George Mason University for both her undergraduate and graduate studies.

 Alexa's career in education took her from a position as assistant teacher to that of lead teacher in a private special education school and thereafter in private schools.
 Her background in special education lead to her being chosen by a prominent NGO (non-governmental organization) to work in children's homes throughout Bosnia Herzegovina in a program developed to address children's issues after the war and foster mutual understanding between Muslims, Serbs and Croats.
-Intermittently for more than two years she worked in this area (where walking is more than just a grim metaphor).
+Intermittently for more than two years she worked in this area (where walking in a minefield was more than just a grim metaphor).